 The beginning of their choreographic work dates back to 1997 with the choreography "Vivências" for Companhia de Dança de Aveiro, and later in 1999, with "7 dias e uma semana …" at the Teatro Municipal do Porto-Rivoli.

-They participated as a guest choreographer at the Capitals-Encounters Acarte 2003 of the Calouste Gulbenkian Foundation, where he presented the piece "Meeting Room".
+They participated as a guest choreographer at the Capitals-Encounters Acarte 2003 of the Calouste Gulbenkian Foundation, where they presented the piece "Meeting Room".

 Subsequently, are part of their creations: "Lilly 03" (2003); "EUS" (2004); "Peter 05" (2005); "Jo and Jo" (2007) and "Simon 06.07.08.09" (2009), presented at the Shorttheater Festival in Rome; "Anticorpo" (2009), solo created to the Culturgest Foundation, "Esboço" (2011) and "Monte" (2012), creation with the Community in the context of Guimarães 2012-European Capital of Culture part of the project "Fio Terra" by Joana Antunes.